suprafrontal/hemato.ai.docs/source/index.html.md

 ## Session Auth

-> To authorize, using Session Authentication this code:
+> To authorize, using Session Authentication:

 ```shell